gus0k/slides/src/iclr20.md

 ::: incremental

-* Mostly time-series of energy conusmption only.
+* Mostly time-series of energy consumption only.
 * Very useful to forecast energy consumption ... _ceteris paribus_
-* Not sufficent to measure flexibility:
+* Not sufficient to measure flexibility:
     -  Users of the dataset with too many degrees of freedom
     -  Reproducibility can not be guaranteed